conversionxl/cxl-element-skeleton/README.md

 CXL/Vaadin components use the Lumo theme by default.

-To use the Material theme, import the correspondent file from the `theme/material` folder.

 ## Entry points

 - The component with the Lumo theme:

   `theme/lumo/cxl-element.html`

-- The component with the Material theme:

-  `theme/material/cxl-element.html`

 - Alias for `theme/lumo/cxl-element.html`: